When you’re making videos, the single best way to keep your viewer’s attention is to entertain them with a good story.

 “Cruising down the boulevard in his hot new sports car is Fred Smith’s favorite pastime.
 He used to drive an old, beat up Volkswagen.
 What changed?
 His widget business took off when worldwide widget demand soared!”

 That example might seem a little bit corny, and it certainly is, but I hope you get my point.

 Are you doing a video about how to knit a blanket?
-Now that’s an exciting subject!
+Now that a fairly dry subject.
 Show a finished blanket wrapped around an adorable sleeping baby and I guarantee your viewers will be emotionally pulled into your “story.”

 A story does not have to be complicated.
 You do not have to have an intricate plot.
 All you really need is some emotion.
 Emotion can be added using elements like music and pretty pictures.

 Viewers will react emotionally to cute or spectacular video, as in the blanket example.
 If you were watching a how-to-knit video, would you rather look at a cute baby or a pile of yarn?
 Which one is going to make you say, “awwwwwww!”?

 Music adds emotion.
-Movies would be terrible boring without the musical soundtrack but lots of viewers aren’t even conscious of the music; they’re concentrating on the story.
+Movies would be terrible boring without the musical soundtrack but lots of viewers aren’t even conscious of the music; they’re concentrating on the dialogue and action.
 So, take a tip from Hollywood and add music to your video.
 Music makes it more of a story no matter what the subject is.
-Music of course, is one of the 23 storytelling elements on the list below.
+Music of course, is one of the 15 storytelling elements on the list below.

 Your story might also be enhanced with things such as fast paced editing or dramatic lighting.
 In fact, every single video production technique available to you can be thought of as a storytelling element.
 Any of them can be used to enhance the emotion and therefore tell a story.

 This might seem a little odd to you because most of us just have experience telling stories with the written word.
 When you first began telling stories that way, you learned all about the different components of writing: sentences, paragraphs and (ugh!) grammar.
 With more advanced story-telling you studied plot, theme and characterization.